If you’re applying for college, you’re likely to hear a lot about the FAFSA, but what’s it all about?

 Get familiar with FAFSA.gov, where you’ll fill out the form, as well as StudentAid.ed.gov, which has a ton of info on the FAFSA and different types of student aid.
 Spalding’s financial aid staff is also available to help at 502-873-4330.
 (Learn more about how to apply for aid.)

 When you fill out the FAFSA, remember that Spalding’s school code is 001960.
 You need to enter that so that Spalding can process your information, and any government aid you receive gets dispersed properly.

 Five things to know

-With this year’s FAFSA around the corner, here are five other things you’ll want to know as you go forward.
+Here are five other things you’ll want to know as you file your FAFSA:

 1. It’s free

 You should never be paying to file your FAFSA.
 Remember, the first “F” in FAFSA stands for “Free.”
 However, there are sites that will try to scam students into giving over their information.
 Make sure you are always filling out the application at FAFSA.gov.

 2. It has to be filled out every year

 The FAFSA is not a one-time thing.
 If you are planning on going to school for the following school year, you need to refile your FAFSA.

 3. The application window starts Oct.
 1